ehetherington/libtinylogger/guide/performance.md

 was computed by dividing the total elapsed time by the number of messages.

-As other processes could affect this approach, each of these test was repeated 50 times.
+As other processes could affect this approach, each of these test was repeated 50 times, for a total of 50,000 messages per format.
 The minimum, median, mean and maximum times were found.

 ## Results